bazald/zenilib/jni/external/sdl/README-raspberrypi.txt

 The Text Input API is supported, with translation of scan codes done via the kernel symbol tables.
 For this to work, SDL needs access to a valid console.
-If you notice there's no SDL_TEXTINPUT message being emmited, double check that your app has read access to one of the following:
+If you notice there's no SDL_TEXTINPUT message being emitted, double check that your app has read access to one of the following:

 * /proc/self/fd/0